wheatg/Signal-Testing-Instruments/README.md

-# Signal Testing Instruments
+# Signal Testing Instruments (Completed Feb.
+2019)

-We created testing instruments to test characteristics of an input signal and send recent measurements to a master instrument over SPI, which would be displayed on a PC interface created with python.
+With a team of three, we created testing instruments to test characteristics of an input signal and send recent measurements to a master instrument over SPI, which would be displayed on a PC interface created with python.

 A full report can be seen by viewing the "PIC Based Test Instruments.pdf".